-NMED may require the Permittee to submit a CMS Report as part of remedy selection.
-The Permittee shall submit a CMS Report to the NMED for review and approval in accordance with the schedule specified in the approved CMS Work Plan or as otherwise required by NMED.
+The Permittee shall submit a CMS Report to the NMED for review and approval in accordance with the schedule specified in the approved CMS Work Plan.
 The CMS Report shall present all information gathered under the approved CMS Work Plan.
 The CMS Report must contain adequate information to support the recommended remedy.
 The CMS Report shall summarize any bench scale or pilot tests conducted.
 The CMS Report shall include an evaluation of each remedial alternative.
 If a remedial alternative requires the use of a Corrective Action Management Unit (CAMU), the CMS report shall include all information necessary to establish and operate the CAMU.